archit2693/CalculatorProject/README.md

     0
     > exit

- Run Solution file calculator.rb by downloading the file and running following command in cmd in the directory same as file
-        ruby calculator.rb
+ Steps :
+ 	1. Clone the repository.
+ 	2. Open cmd and goto calculator directory.
+ 	3. To run -
+ 		a.
+The code use " ruby /lib/calculator.rb "
  		   Input the commands in the cmd to see the output.
+ 		b.
+The tests " rspec spec spec/calculator_spec.rb "